reapp/new-site/source/start/start.md

 ### Running & Building

-Use `reapp run` to server your app locally, by default at [localhost:3010](http://localhost:3010).
+Use `reapp run` to serve your app locally by default at [localhost:3010](http://localhost:3010).
 The `run` command has a few options to help you out:

 - `reapp run -d` (debug) to output information on how it's running your app
 - `reapp run -e production` (env=production) to run your app in production mode, which is much faster
-- `reapp run -t source-map` (tool=source-map) to have full sourcemaps rather than the "eval" style sourcemaps we default to
+- `reapp run -t source-map` (tool=source-map) to have full source maps rather than the "eval" style default source maps

 You also have the same flags available to build commands.

-The `build` command is used once you're ready to deploy your app (to either the web or to cordova).
+The `build` command is used once you're ready to deploy your app (to either the web or a device via Cordova).
 For now, we provide two types of builds:

 - `reapp build` by default sets the platform to **web**, for mobile sites.
-- `reapp build ios` targets Cordova ios devices.
+- `reapp build ios` targets Cordova iOS devices.

 When you run `reapp build` you'll notice a new `./build` folder where your assets have been copied to.
-For example, a `reapp build ios` will build to `./build/ios`. `reapp build` goes to `./build/web`.
+For example, `reapp build ios` will build to `./build/ios`. `reapp build` goes to `./build/web`.

 It will also copy your assets for you.
 Here's an example of running `reapp build ios`: